Save the Date!

 Additionally, Rebecca travels around the country on a regular basis, speaking at corporate and nonprofit events across the globe.
 Rebecca has been featured in an array of media outlets including The Today Show, NBC Nightly News, Morning Joe, The Daily Rundown, One-On-One with Steve Adubato, Megyn Kelly TODAY, The Dr Oz Show, The Meredith Vieira Show, The New York Times, Huffington Post, New York Post, USA Today, ABC News, NBC News, Fox News, ESPN, People, Shape Magazine, Fitness Magazine, Women’s Health Magazine, Marie Claire, Glamour magazine, Glamour UK, Cosmopolitan, The Daily Mail, Mercury News and various others.
 Rebecca has been honored with numerous awards including the American Foundation for the Blind Helen Keller Achievement Award, The Disability Rights Advocates’ Eagle Award, NO LIMITS for Deaf Children Spirit of Leadership award, and the University of Michigan’s Bicentennial Award.

-Now, with only 10 degrees of vision and significantly deteriorated hearing, Rebecca is a flourishing full-time psychotherapist.
 Come hear Rebecca talk about her inspiring journey at the Opening Session on Thursday, June 20 at 9 a.m.

 It’s not everyday that you can experience the latest technology and services for people with hearing loss under one roof!
 The hall is open for free to the public – just pick up a badge at the Convention Registration Desk.

 Research Symposium, The Latest on Genetics and Hearing Loss